Louise George Kittaka

 Employer: Self-Employed

-Current Job Title: Freelance writer and content developer
+Current Job Title: Freelance writer, content developer and tourism consultant

-Areas of Expertise: Writer (news media, corporate content, educational content); cross-cultural specialist (university lecturer and corporate trainer); particularly interested in travel, education, cross-cultural issues and things related to the international community in Japan
+Areas of Expertise: Writer (news media, corporate content, SNS content, educational content); cross-cultural specialist (university lecturer and corporate trainer); particularly interested in travel & tourism, Japanese culture, education, cross-cultural issues and things related to the international community in Japan

 Education: BA in Japanese and Economics, University of Waikato, New Zealand; MA in Intercultural Studies, SUNY Buffalo, New York, USA